jonwitts/pi_vid_looper/README.md

 # Raspberry Pi Video Looper
-A Bash Video Looper for the Raspberry Pi 4 and a Python3 shutdown button and LED indicator
+A Bash Video Looper for the Raspberry Pi and a Python3 shutdown button and LED indicator.

+This script should work with most versions of the Raspberry Pi.
+It was been extensively tested with the Pi 4 and Pi Zero 2 W.

 To install either clone this repo to a Raspberry Pi with wifi setup on it and run setup.sh as root, or run this command: